 proliferates rapidly and the cravings only keep

-Candida mutates to the hyphal form it bores holes in the
+the Candida mutates to the hyphal form, it bores holes

-intestines causing loss of nutrients and the patient
+in the intestines causing loss of nutrients and the

-feels weak and fatigued all the time, causing him to
+patient feels weak and fatigued all the time, causing

-consume more food.
-Moreover, Candida is also believed to
+him to consume more food.
+Moreover, Candida is also

-contribute to hormonal imbalances.
-Of the 79 or so
+believed to contribute to hormonal imbalances.
+Of the 79

-toxins produced by Candida which wreak havoc with the
+or so toxins produced by Candida which wreak havoc with

-body’s systems one is false estrogen.
-It tricks the body
+the body’s systems, one is false estrogen.
+It tricks the

-into believing it has produced enough estrogen stopping
+body into believing it has produced enough estrogen

 explosion.

-Apart from starving the yeast a more holistic approach incorporating natural and home remedies is recommended to eliminate the yeast.
-Herbal supplements like grapefruit seed extract, olive leaf extract, sage, d’Arco, etc. Antifungal medications may also be prescribed but cause a lot side effects.
+Now that you know that Candida does make you gain weight, you should understand what needs to be done about it.
+Apart from starving the yeast, a more holistic approach incorporating natural and home remedies is recommended to eliminate the yeast.
+Herbal supplements like grapefruit seed extract, olive leaf extract, sage, d’Arco etc are a good option.
+Antifungal medications may also be prescribed but cause a lot side effects.
 Taking probiotic bacteria such as Lactobacillus will help establish normal friendly flora as Candida numbers decrease.
-The dietary changes not only gets rid of Candida but also offers collateral benefits such weight loss, control of blood glucose and blood pressure, settling down of gastrointestinal symptoms, clearing of skin etc. in addition, changing lifestyle and behavioral modification will cure the Candidiasis safely and effectively.
+The dietary changes not only get rid of Candida but also offer collateral benefits such weight loss, control of blood glucose and blood pressure, settling down of gastrointestinal symptoms, clearing of skin etc. In addition, changing lifestyle and behavioral modification will cure the Candidiasis safely and effectively.